tribalmedia/FMImageView/README.md

 ```

 ## Configuration
-#### The configuration supports the following parameters:
+#### The configuration supports the following parameter:
 - [`bottomView`](#ref-bottom-view)

 #### Reference
 - <a name="ref-bottom-view"></a>`bottomView`
-This will always show the bottom
+It will always show the bottom
 Type: `HorizontalStackView`
 Default: `nil`
 Default height: `40.0`